Endorsement of the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD Recommendations)

 We hereby agree with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD Recommendations) and declare our intention to promote measures to address climate change issues.

-We established the "Company-wide Environmental Management Policy in 2024" as follows, under which we are carrying out environmental initiatives.
+We established the "Company-wide Environmental Management Policy in 2026" as follows, under which we are carrying out environmental initiatives.

-Company-wide environmental management policy in 2024
+Company-wide environmental management policy in 2026

-We aim to realize a sustainable society by promoting environmentally friendly business activities and by preserving and protecting the environment.
+As part of our company-wide Environmental Management Policy for 2026, we aim to realize a sustainable society by promoting environmentally friendly business activities and by preserving and protecting the environment.

 - We commit ourselves to environmental conservation.

-- We work to promote Carbon Neutrality.
+- We work to reduce CO2 emissions.

 Core Elements recommended for Disclosure in the TCFD Recommendations